Booking safely

 Last reviewed against gov.uk on

 The UK driving theory test costs £23 for car or motorcycle when you book direct with DVSA at gov.uk/book-theory-test.
-That is the only official route.
-Several third-party “booking helper” sites also rank high on Google for theory-test searches and charge a markup — typically £20–£30 on top of the £23 — to make the same booking on your behalf.
+That is the only official route in England, Scotland and Wales; in Northern Ireland the test is run by DVA and booked through nidirect.gov.uk, also £23.
+Several third-party “booking helper” sites also rank high on Google for theory-test searches and charge a markup — typically £15–£30 on top of the £23 — to make the same booking on your behalf.
 Their service is technically legal, but learner reviews report a recurring pattern of failed bookings, undelivered slots, and hidden cancellation fees.

 Car and motorcycle tests cost £23.